- Home

 Immunotherapy and targeted therapy

 Other drug treatments for cancer include immunotherapy and targeted therapy.
-Immunotherapy uses substances that encourage the body’s own natural defences (immune system) to fight disease.
+Immunotherapy uses substances that encourage the body’s own natural defences (immune system) to fight cancer.
 Targeted therapy attacks specific features of cancer cells to stop the cancer growing and spreading.

 Side effects of immunotherapy and targeted therapy